 Even burgers get the special treatment in Santa Monica: Head to gastropub Father’s Office for chef Sang Yoon’s deliciously decadent burger topped with a smoked-bacon and caramelized-onion compote, and gruyere and Maytag blue cheeses.
 Just don’t ask for ketchup.
 Yoon doesn’t allow anyone to mess with his masterpieces.

 The oceanfront city of Santa Monica, lined with its nearly four miles of beaches, feels like a weekend getaway spot, even though it’s only 15 miles/24 kilometers west of downtown Los Angeles.
-Car-free options—including the light-rail Expo Line from downtown L.A., and a shuttle from Los Angeles International Airport— make it a relaxing destination too.
+Car-free options—including the light-rail Expo Line from downtown L.A., and the Big Blue Bus—make it a relaxing destination too.

 You can hang out on broad beaches or the lively Santa Monica Pier (complete with its own amusement park and rides) without having to stress about traffic or parking.
 Another great way to get around: rent cruiser bikes (rental shops abound) to follow the Marvin Braude Coastal Bike Trail.
 Known locally as “The Strand,” the paved, multi-use path follows the oceanfront for roughly 22 miles, from Santa Monica south to Torrance.